B4 the Storm

-B4 the Storm is the first album by American hip-hop collective and record label Internet Money.
+B4 the Storm is the only studio album by American hip-hop collective and record label Internet Money.
 It was released on August 28, 2020 via Internet Money Records and TenThousand Projects.
 The album was completed in one month and contains many throwaway songs that were reworked.
 The album features guest appearances from TyFontaine, Trippie Redd, Lil Keed, Young Nudy, Iann Dior, Lil Skies, Lil Mosey, Cochise, TheHxliday, Lil Tecca, Swae Lee, Future, the Kid Laroi, late rapper and singer Juice Wrld, 24kGoldn, A Boogie wit da Hoodie, Wiz Khalifa, StaySolidRocky, LilSpirit, Kevin Gates, Gunna, Don Toliver, and Nav.

 Background

 The album was first announced by Nick Mira and Taz Taylor in July 2020 during an interview with Lyrical Lemonade.
 Taylor stated: "We finalized our deal with 10K Projects in like August or September of last year [2019], but we had already been talking about an album for a minute.
 I brought it up to Elliot [Grainge] that I wanted to drop songs as an artist under Internet Money—just my favorite artists working together and putting songs together, like some DJ Khaled type."
 Taylor said he gave himself a deadline of June 1, 2020 to turn the album in: "So we did the whole album in a month, top to bottom: features, big artists, beats, everything.
 We mixed and mastered the whole album at least 50 different times".
 The tracklist was revealed on August 14, 2020, along with the release of the single "Lemonade".
 According to Taylor, B4 the Storm contains many "throwaway" songs that artists did not want.
 With the blessing of the artists, many of the songs were changed into completely new records.